Poltuu/Harpoon/README.md

 ### How to notify another application, and let it treat the notifications synchronously, via a messaging service

-You need to include via nuget `Harpoon.MassTransit` in App1 and App2 for this to work.
+You need to include the nuget `Harpoon.MassTransit` in App1 and App2 for this to work.

 ```c#
 //App1.Startup.cs